Law enforcement in the United Kingdom: His Majesty's Inspectorates of Constabulary

 As of June 2022, in addition to the London Metropolitan Police, six police forces are in special measures because they are failing.
-They are Cleveland, Greater Manchester police, Gloucestershire.
+They are the Cleveland, Greater Manchester police, and Gloucestershire police.
 Staffordshire and Wiltshire forces.
 London mayor Sadiq Khan said "(...) after 12 years of massive cuts.
 We've lost 21,000 experienced officers around the country, many of them in London.
-Because of City Hall funding we've managed to replace many of them, but clearly, with newer, inexperienced officers."
+Because of City Hall funding, we've managed to replace many of them, but clearly, with newer, inexperienced officers."

 Operations

 Female officers in the UK typically wear a bowler cap, as opposed to a peaked cap or custodian helmet.

 Ranks

 Throughout the United Kingdom, the rank structure of police forces is identical up to the rank of chief superintendent.
 At higher ranks, structures are distinct within London where the Metropolitan Police Service and the City of London Police have a series of commander and commissioner ranks as their top ranks whereas other UK police forces have assistants, deputies and a chief constable as their top ranks.
 All commissioners and chief constables are equal in rank.

-Police community support officers (PCSOs) were introduced following the passing of the Police Reform Act 2002, although some have criticised these as for being a cheap alternative to fully trained police officers.
+Police community support officers (PCSOs) were introduced following the passing of the Police Reform Act 2002, although some have criticised these as being a cheap alternative to fully trained police officers.